oracle/node-oracledb/INSTALL.md

 the appropriate directories.

-If you have other Oracle software installed on the same machine, and the runtime linker is configured to find this other software via `LD_LIBRARY_PATH` or `ldconfig`, then update the environment to use the Instant Client RPM libraries, for example `/usr/lib/oracle/12.1/client64/lib`.
+If you have other Oracle software installed on the same machine, and the run time linker is configured to find this other software via `LD_LIBRARY_PATH` or `ldconfig`, then update the environment to use the Instant Client RPM libraries, for example `/usr/lib/oracle/12.1/client64/lib`.